 Discounted Rides with the JazzyPass

 If you don’t have a car in New Orleans, invest in a JazzyPass, which allows unlimited rides on all streetcar and bus lines.
 It’s a bargain and a convenience at $3 for 1 day; $9 for 3 days; $15 for 5 days.
 Single-day passes can be purchased when boarding.
-Get multiday passes at vending machines at the streetcar stops at Canal and Bourbon streets, or Canal and N. Peters streets.
+Get multiday passes at vending machines at the streetcar stops at Canal at Bourbon; N. Peters; White; or City Park streets.
 You can order them online, but you'll need to allow a week for the physical card to be mailed to you.
-More info at Regional Transit Authority (RTA; www.norta.com; [tel] 504/248-3900).
+More info at Regional Transit Authority (RTA; www.norta.com; 504/248-3900).